Toolkit protocol: organising a stocktaking exercise

 Areas to investigate

-It is important to understand the environmental context, which includes things like the species that are present in the area, their conservation status, the problems they struggle with, the dominant ecosystems – or those of particular interest.
+This includes things like pollinator species that are present in the area, their conservation status, the problems they struggle with, the dominant ecosystems – or those of particular interest.
 Don’t focus only on the ‘natural’ environment.
-Just as important are the ways that the land is used by humans, whether we speak of urban or agricultural areas.
-Participants will likely ask a lot of questions about pollinators and often join participatory processes to learn more – so be well prepared.
+Just as important are the ways the land is used by humans, whether we speak of urban, agricultural or forested areas.
+Participants will likely ask a lot of questions about pollinators – so be well prepared.
+You might also want to invite an entomologist to be present during the events.
+The presentation of information should follow a ‘progressive disclosure’ mode, through which information is presented or made available to participants in layers of progressive specialisation.
+In other words, you should not decide a priori what level of complexity or depth is good enough for participants, but instead provide them with the means to go deeper, should they wish to.

 Practices relate to all the things that people do in places they inhabit or visit.
-This ranges from the way we do shopping to the way that green spaces are managed, so you will likely have to narrow down the scope of interest.
+This ranges from the way we do shopping to the way that green spaces are managed and used, so you will likely have to narrow down the scope of interest.
 For instance, who uses the green spaces in the city?
 How do they use them?
 Does it influence pollinators?
+The focus will depend on the issue you are trying to address through your process.

 What are they key legal frameworks in place that have impact on pollinators?
 This might be a national or local pollinator strategy, but it might also be a legislation on green spaces in urban areas or guidelines on pesticides use.
-Make sure you also understand what can be done, and if there are specific procedures that you will need to follow to implement the ideas developed by citizens.
-See if a representative from a local public institution, e.g. a municipality, can present the relevant rules during the process.
+Make sure you also understand what can feasibly be done, and if there are specific procedures that you will need to follow to implement the ideas developed by citizens.
+To learn about these, you can meet with a representative from a local public institution, e.g. a municipality, can inform you about the relevant rules.
+As a starting point, you can follow the links to find basic information about policies and actions across EU countries and at the EU level.

 - How does the narrative analysis connect to the purpose of your process?
 If you run a co-creation project for a local park, the purpose of narrative analysis will likely be to understand the concerns of different groups of citizens.
 If you run a deliberation process on the pesticides use in agriculture, you should carefully analyse stakeholders’ public communication campaigns to understand the way they strategically used narratives to push their respective agendas – and how this could have impacted the public debate.

 - Having determined the purpose, you should consider the scope of resources: Will you focus on general media or also include specialised media?
-If you will be including specific groups like, e.g., farmers, then looking at agricultural magazines will be important.
-Will you look at national media or local – or international?
+If you will be including specific groups, like, e.g., farmers, then looking at agricultural magazines will be important.
+Will you look at national, local or international media?
 Even if you are doing a very local process, it is likely that people are exposed to national media as well.
-A comparison between the two levels might be good to understand the local specificity.
+A comparison between the two levels might help to understand the local specificity.
 Will you look at digital or 'traditional' media?
 Plenty of local communication has moved online to places like social media groups.
 If you engage with elderly, on the other hand, they might be only exposed to print, TV or radio.

 No pollinator decline, but rather pollinator protection or conservation